Software Testing Outsourcing Guide

 - Prepare your staff and workflows.

-- Assign a QA professional to manage your vendor.
+- Assign a QA professional to manage your future vendor.

 - Choose the right software testing vendor.

-- Consider reliability and expertise, services and resources capacity, self-management and flexibility.
+- Consider reliability and expertise, service and resource capacity, and self-management.

 - Perform ongoing vendor assessment and management.